FranciscoPinho/github-profile-search/README.md

 Demo Video: https://drive.google.com/open?id=1cdmg6xEVzPAs3_SnmbbdZ5ojaXt2WsCP
 ## How to run

-Firstly Clone the repository.
-Then in the project directory, you can run:
+Firstly clone the repository.
+Then in the project directory, do `npm install` and afterwards one can run:

 ### `npm start`